ashwin1099/aptiquick/README.md

 # AptiQuick 🧠📱

-**AptiQuick** is an AI-powered aptitude preparation app built with Flutter.
+**AptiQuick** is an aptitude preparation app built with Flutter.
 It helps students and job seekers practice for competitive exams like **TCS NQT**, **Wipro**, **Infosys**, and more.
-The app provides mock tests, topic-wise practice, and intelligent solutions using AI (optional).
+The app provides topic-wise practice, mock tests with timers, performance tracking, and even AI-powered explanations.

 ---

 ## ✨ Features

-- ✅ Topic-wise aptitude practice (e.g., Number System, Time & Work, Probability)
+- 🎯 Topic-wise practice (e.g., Number System, Time & Work, Probability)
-- ✅ AI-generated step-by-step solutions *(for internal use or future upgrade)*
-- ✅ Mock tests with timer and scoring
+- ⏱ Mock tests with timer and scoring
-- ✅ Database support for saving user scores and progress
-- ✅ User-friendly Flutter UI
+- 🛡 Anti-cheating mode: If you switch tabs during a test, it gives 5 warnings.
+After that, the test auto-submits
+- 📶 Offline fallback: If internet goes down while submitting, results are saved offline and uploaded automatically when connection is back
+- 🤖 AI help: Get explanations and hints from ChatGPT, Gemini, DeepSeek, Grok, etc.
+- 📊 Performance tracking: Save scores, analyze progress, and revisit mistakes
+- 📂 Bulk upload: Add questions in bulk via JSON or admin panel
+- 📱 Cross-platform: Works on Android, iOS, and Web
+- 🔒 User profiles: Secure login, cloud backup, and offline caching

+---

+## 🛠️ Tech Stack

+- **Flutter (Android, iOS, Web):** Cross-platform UI with custom widgets using a single codebase
+- **Dart:** Handles app logic, navigation, and state management
+- **Custom JSON:** Offline storage for mock tests & topics
+- **Firebase (Auth/Firestore):** Stores practice questions, test questions, user profiles, and test results
+- **SQLite:** Local cache for offline access
+- **Bulk Upload:** Import questions via JSON or admin panel
+- **AI Integration:** LLMs for auto-generated explanations & hints

 ---

 ## 📁 Folder Structure